ingakv/stack-interpreter/README.md

 * The program can run in two different modes:
   * **NORMAL mode**
     * Write the input in postfix line for line.
 When you want to see the result, type in `:q`.
+    * To see the stack without exiting, type `:s`
     * There should only be 1 variable left on the stack when the program is ended, if used correctly
   * **REPL mode**
     * For each line of input, the stack will be printed.
 The program loops forever.

 * Literals are pushed onto the stack (integers, floats, bools, strings, lists)

 * The program should be able to perform operations